Animal Magic (song)

 "Animal Magic" is a song by English new wave musician Belouis Some, from his 1987 self-titled second album.
 Released as the second single from the album, the song reached No. 6 on the U.S. Hot Dance Club Play chart.
 A popular club remix appeared on the U.S. 12" release on Capitol Records, with remix and additional production by Justin Strauss and Murray Elias.

 On the CD compilation Retro:Active7 - Rare & Remixed (2010), Strauss and Elias mention in the liner notes how they thought the vocal delivery of "Animal Magic" was kind of New Order-ish and that "Bizarre Love Triangle" was dominating the clubs at the time, so they tried to bring that sound to the remix.

+Music video

+The song's accompanying music video was directed by Michael Utterback and was produced by Jane Reardon for Libman Moore Productions.
+It was shot in Los Angeles.
+Speaking to Jackie in 1987, Belouis Some said about the video, "I really enjoyed making the video.
+It was great fun [and] the crew were fantastic.
+It's a very cool and sophisticated video and although some people might say it's a mite pretentious, it's not.
+It's slightly erotic and sensual but there's no way it's going to be banned."